slinkp/inheritance_talk/slides.rst

 Contrived Example:
 ------------------

-I just want a freakin' shark with lasers.
+Your client just wants a freakin' shark with lasers.

 .. code:: python